rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 init = 0

-**Nginx**
+**Nginx Configuration**

+Update nginx configuration file /etc/nginx/nginx.conf with below changes:

 user root;

 ssl_engine pkcs11;

-Update the location of certificate with the loaction where it was copied into the skc_library machine.
+Update the location of certificate with the location where it was copied into the skc_library machine.

 ssl_certificate "/root/nginx/nginxcert.pem";